Mibu287/obsidian-vault/Quantization.md

 ```

 The histogram of input data is typically built only once at initialization of the learner object.
 Subsequent iteration can reuse the histogram ==> Speed up the process massively.

+The algorithm is roughly as following:

+1. Data is ingested into learner object.
+As data is being ingested, it is stored in queue.
+2. When the queue is full, it is processed to move to `WQSummary` at level 0.
+3. Check if the summary at level 0 is full.
+If not, move on to the next iteration.
+If yes, move up 1 level, combined with existing summary the the level.
+Then, prune the combined summary to fit budgeted size.
+4. Recursively repeat step 3.

+E.g:
+Input data has 256 * 2^N observations, expected bin count is 256.
+h is number of levels.
+Since each level add